CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 ## Total Time and Cost versus CPU Plot for hpc7g.8xlarge

 Figure 4.
 Plot of Total Time and On Demand Cost varies as additional CPUs are used.
-Note that the run script and yaml settings used for the c5n.9xlarge used settings that were optimized for running CMAQ on the cluster.
+Note that the run script and yaml settings settings that were optimized for running CMAQ on the cluster.

 ![Total Time and Cost for hpc7g.16xlarge Compute Nodes (64cores/node](../../qa_plots/timing_plots/hpc7g.16xlarge_Time_Cores.png)